Users are automatically logged out on inactivity

 If a user is a member of a study, they automatically gain the special

 access_study permission in the context of that study.
-You can also
+Study coordinator can

 of the study.

 By managing study memberships, study coordinator can escalate their own priviliges inside their studies.
 For example, they can allow themselves to access information about the participants.
 Still, there are mechanisms that limit the impact of this privilige escalation:

 The set of Study specific roles controls which additional permissions a study coordinator may gain.
 By default, only a minimal set of roles is available.
 If you want to add additional roles, you should carefully consider the risks and benefits.

 All studies need to be approved before they can start recruitment.
 The approver should check for suspicious settings before approving the study.
 However, for practical reasons all study settings (including memberships) can still be changed after the approval.
 Some organizations will even choose to allow study coordinator to approve their own studies.

 Changes to study memberships are monitored so that abuse can be detected.